hackfest-dev/HF24-Sambhar/README.md

 ## Context and Scope

+> Is a generic model that can be used by any kind of inventory system along with even digital inventory systems.
+> Especially designed for SMEs

 ## Solution Strategy

+> Provide data integrity by having the data access restrictions following the Three Schema Architecture.

-> Use Decision Tree Regressor or Random Forest Regressor to predict the budget allocation.
+> Use Decision Tree Regressor or Random Forest Regressor with gradient based boosting to predict the budget allocation.
 Fine tune the parameters to achieve less error.

-> Use matplotlib or other visualisation methods and use PCA to show the overall statistical summary.
+> Use matplotlib or other visualisation methods to show the overall statistical summary and to forecast the predictions.

-### Parameters needed:

-> Stock status per item_id and item_name as a bar plot.(to know the raw material status)
-> Company vs quantity procured per item_id for current week.(to know the customer)
-> Price vs item as a linear graph and use this parameter in machine learning to predict the future price as well (stock price).
-> Finished product vs quantity. (amount of finished stock for selling)
+> Runs in docker so that the system is compatible with any machine.